Azienda Agricola Montezovo, Valpolicella DOC, Veneto, Italy, 2023

 Montezovo wines are produced entirely with grapes from family-owned vines spread over the main Verona appellations: Valpolicella, Garda, Lugana and Lessini.

-Each wine is the result of conscious choices made in the vineyard, where the interaction between grape varietal, soil, climate and location are all carefully considered.
-Most of the vineyards are 550m above sea level, with some beyond 900m – much higher than is usual for the region, but with clear benefits for both the vines and their fruit.
-The fruits of this incredible terroir are most eloquently expressed in Montezovo’s flagship wines, Calinverno Rosso Veronese and Amarone della Valpolicella DOCG.
+Each wine is the result of conscious choices made in the vineyard, where the interaction between grape, soil, climate and location is all carefully considered.
+Many of Montezovo’s vineyards lie at unusually high altitude for the region, with most around 550 metres above sea level and some reaching beyond 900 metres.
+These elevated sites bring cooler temperatures and greater diurnal range, encouraging slower ripening, fresher acidity and greater aromatic precision in the fruit.
+The fruits of this incredible terroir are most eloquently expressed in Montezovo’s flagship wine, Amarone della Valpolicella DOCG.

 Viticulture